Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly specifies the tool's purpose: 'Inspect a RawTree table's columns, row count, byte count, project, and organization.'
-It uses specific verbs and resources, and distinguishes itself from siblings like run-query by explicitly stating what it is not for.
+The description clearly states the tool's purpose: inspect a RawTree table's columns, row count, byte count, project, and organization.
+It distinguishes itself from the sibling tool 'run-query' by explicitly stating it is NOT for sampling row values.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.